• Skip to primary navigation

 Quick & easy pan-fried red potatoes that you'll love

-Jump to Recipe Print Recipe
+↓ Jump to Recipe

 These quick and easy pan-fried red potatoes are cooked in a skillet with herbs, garlic, ginger, and turmeric to give you a tasty anti-inflammatory potato recipe.
+Read the healthy tip at the end!

 Healthy pan-fried potato recipe

 We love eating potatoes, especially my daughter, who goes nuts on them!
-Some of our favorite potato recipes include creamy vegan potato salad, garlic-roasted potatoes, and these baked potato wedges with onions.
+Some of our favorite potato recipes include creamy vegan potato salad, garlic-roasted potatoes, and baked potato wedges with onions.

-If you've not tried them yet, "what are you waiting for?"
+If you've not tried them yet, "What are you waiting for?"

 Just kidding, but on a serious note, go ahead, bet you'll be amazed.